heamy121/mmai/README.md

 - [Homework 4: Using Reinforcement Learning for Vision Language Models](./homework/homework-4/)
 - [Homework 5: Buding an Emotional Support Agent](./homework/homework-5/)

+## Project
+I worked with Minnie Liang and Eva Ge to develop a noise-robust multimodal emotion detector that was evaluated on the CMU-MOSEI dataset.

 ## Website License